CanFleet Delivery's Redesign

 With limited time and resources, we prioritized internal reviews with key stakeholders instead of full-scale user testing.
 This gave us timely feedback while helping us maintain momentum.

-The Customer Delivery Tracker, being a new feature, received the most attention.
-Based on feedback, we made the following changes:
+The Customer Delivery Tracker, as a new feature, received the most attention.
+Based on stakeholder input, we made the following changes:

 • Add Order Confirmation Stage: We needed to include a stage in the tracker to let customers know when their order is confirmed, before a driver is assigned